ObstacleSM/documentation/types.md

 declare Integer[] MyList;
 ```

 There are several basic functions to manipulate them, and you can access one element by its index.
-The indexes start at 0, so the first element is `0` and the last is `MyList.count-1`.
+The indexes start at 0, so the first index is `0` and the last one is `MyList.count-1`.
 Accessing an invalid index will result in an `Out of bounds` error.

 ```maniascript
 // Access an element